Hosein-Ahmadzade/Functional-Programming-In-Python/README.md

 # Functional-Programming-In-Python
-This is a tutorial for learning Functional Programming Python.
+This is a tutorial for learning Functional Programming in Python.